 FDU and CircleIn

-Starting in Fall 2019, students enrolled in selected FDU courses have had access to a remarkable learning tool called CircleIn.
+For Fall 2020, all undergraduate courses will have access to CircleIn.
 The CircleIn platform creates a virtual learning community for students to support one another in their coursework, all while having a chance to earn rewards and prizes.
 This peer-to-peer learning model is backed by the National Science Foundation (NSF), who in partnership with CircleIn, has invited Fairleigh Dickinson University to participate in a pilot study to measure the impact of this innovative platform on student success.

 What courses will have access to CircleIn?